A Brief Sketch of the Rottweiler

-Imagine this: You come home every day after work and are greeted by your two female Rottweilers racing towards the door.
-One dog always pushes ahead of the other so that they can be the first one to see you.
+Imagine this: You come home every day after work and are greeted by your two female Rottweilers racing toward the door.
+One dog always pushes ahead of the other so it can be the first one to see you.

-This act may seem trivial, but it’s worth noting that the dog that pushes ahead and greets you first is clearly the alpha.
+This act may seem trivial, but it’s worth noting that the alpha is the dog that pushes ahead and greets you first.

 Females will fight over toys and treat just like women might over dates.
 Sharing is unthinkable, especially when your domain Rottie feels she’s entitled to the finest things.
 Some animal behaviorists advise locking those items up right away.